 Pineapple Diet Review - Does This Restritive Plan Work?
-Are limited food choices and hunger deal breakers?

 In my never-ending quest to reveal the best diet plan, this week I reviewed the Pineapple Diet.
 We looked at the restrictions, rules, effectiveness and clinical research.
 We also read real stories from people who’ve chosen to follow it for weight-loss.
 Then, we summarized it all to give you the details you need.

 To begin with, the Pineapple Diet is what’s considered a “mono” diet.
 That means you eat just one food.
 There’s no way for a plan like this to supply all the nutrients the body needs, but supporters claim it is an easy way to lose weight in just three to five days.
 Though we found no singular source of information, there are websites all over the internet offering details.

 No one person necessarily created the Pineapple Diet, but credit is sometimes taken by Joann Metzger.
 According to some reports, she lost upwards of 40 plus pounds in just six weeks with the plan.
 We like the idea of eating more fruits and it looks like the rules are easy enough, but read on…

 Limited Food Choices – “You Can Eat This and This – That’s It!”

 Our first concern about the Pineapple Diet is the extreme nature of food restriction.
 We found one variation that allowed tuna for the four days.
 “You need a well-rounded diet to promote long-term weight-loss,” explains our Research Editor.
 “Not only is the plan missing the nutrients the body needs, any loss will be water.”

 The journal Obesity (Silver Spring) says, “consuming 500 ml water prior to each main meal leads to greater weight loss than a hypocaloric diet alone in middle-aged and older adults.”
 Pineapple contains lots of liquid, but it also supplies natural sugars.